 Many companies recognize this and choose not to use video in their marketing because they don’t have the technical expertise to create high-quality logo animations.

-Which is extra frustrating because these companies are missing out on a ton of potential new customers.
+This is extra frustrating because these companies are missing out on a ton of potential new customers.

 But don’t worry, Viddyoze is here to put an end to this.